EbramTawfik/LizardMorph.MCP/README.md

 }
 ```

-Make sure you have the [.NET 10.0 SDK](https://dotnet.microsoft.com/download/dotnet/10.0) (preview 6 or higher) installed on your system.
+Make sure you have the [.NET 10.0 SDK](https://dotnet.microsoft.com/download/dotnet/10.0) installed on your system.